dyronrh/dyronrh/README.md

 </h1>

 <p align='center'>
-  A fullstack developer, devops engienear and currently at arquitect, Chile.
+  A fullstack developer, devops engineer and currently at arquitect, Chile.
 </p>